SecUpwN/Spotify-AdKiller/README.md

 We all love Spotify, but sometimes people (like us) want to throw a party without interrupting ads before having bought premium.
 Well, now you can!

 This is for testing purposes ONLY!
 Spotify is a fantastic service and worth every penny.
 This script is **NOT** meant to circumvent buying premium!
 Please do consider switching to premium to support Spotify - especially if you're going to use it on mobile.
-If the script does not work for you, please help us improve it!
+If the script does not work for you, help us improve it!

 ### Dependencies